Cauaspinheiro/nlw-return-api/README.md

 <!-- API overview image (Insomnia & Mailtrap gifs) -->

-Essa API recebe os feedbacks dados pelo frontend, os salva no banco de dados e envia um email para o adminstrador que um novo feedback foi recebido com os dados do feedback.
+This API collect the feedbacks from the frontend, store them in the database and sends an email to the admin that a new feedback has been received with the feedback data

 ### CI/CD